 Configuring a log file reader is discussed below.

-A friendly name can be set to more easilly refer to this configuration in the future.
-By default, the friendly name will mirror the file name pattern.
+A reference name can be set to more easily manage and access this configuration.
+Reference names should be unique.
+By default, the reference name will mirror the file name pattern.
+Reference names are also be used by the local log level and automatic template settings.

 The reader you want to associate with the given filename pattern.